jostbr/ecoviz/README.md

 - Pandas
 - Seaborn

-Although these can be installed sperately, the often recommended approach is to install the [Anaconda](https://www.continuum.io/downloads) distribution.
+Although these can be installed seperately, the often recommended approach is to install the [Anaconda](https://www.continuum.io/downloads) distribution.
 This Python distribution comes with a ton of useful packages for scientific computing without having to install any packages manually.

 ## Example data
 In the repository there is an example data set.
 Feel free to use this if you want see how it might look after some months of expense/income tracking.
 Below is example images that shows the two types of visualizations the program offers.